General Psychiatry ResidencyClinical training sites

 Sacramento County Adult Psychiatric Services Clinic

-The Sacramento County Adult Psychiatric Services Clinic (APSS) is an adult community mental health clinic that serves the economically disadvantaged including uninsured patients, undocumented patients and those insured through California’s Medicaid program.
-Approximately 30% of the patients are non-English speaking, primarily Hmong, Mien, Vietnamese, Eastern European and Latinx.
-The most common disorders are depressive, anxiety, bipolar, PTSD, and psychotic disorders.
-PGY2 psychiatry residents spend three months working full time in the clinic.
-The psychiatry residents provide psychopharmacologic therapy and group psychotherapy.
-The educational program includes individual supervision and case conference.
+The Sacramento County Adult Psychiatric Services Clinic (APSS) is an adult community mental health clinic that serves the economically disadvantaged patients, including those uninsured and those insured through California’s Medicaid program.
+The clinic provides for an ethnically diverse population including refugees from serval countries and undocumented patients.
+The most common disorders are PTSD, mood, anxiety, and psychotic disorders.
+PGY-2 psychiatry residents spend three months working full time in the clinic.
+The psychiatry residents provide psychopharmacologic therapy in a team approach with nurses, therapists, Peer Partners, and case managers.

-VA Sacramento Medical Center (Psychiatric Inpatient Care Unit)
+VA Sacramento Medical Center (Behavioral Health Inpatient Care Unit)

 The Sacramento VA Behavioral Health Inpatient Care Unit (BHICU) is part of the Northern California VA Health Care System, which serves a population of about 350,000 veterans annually, scattered over 17 counties and 40,000 square miles.
 The unit operates a 16 bed locked, acute psychiatric facility, meeting the latest strict VA environment of care standards.

 Our mission is to provide comprehensive, compassionate and effective treatment to veterans with mental health needs, with the goal of empowering them to live meaningful, self-determined lives in their communities while striving to achieve their full potential.
 We have a vision to enhance veteran well-being through the use of high quality, innovative interdisciplinary care.